Retail AI Traffic Is Now Converting Better Than Paid Search. Instrument It Like Revenue, Not Referral.

 There is good research behind the page-quality side of this.
 The GEO-16 paper found that higher-quality pages, especially those with strong metadata, semantic HTML, and structured data, were much more likely to be cited by answer engines.
 Pages that cleared the framework's quality threshold hit a 78% cross-engine citation rate. (arXiv)

-The real operating mistake is measuring visibility without commerce outcomes
+Why measuring visibility without commerce outcomes is the real mistake

 Retail does not need another dashboard that stops at mention counts.
 It needs an attribution model that reaches margin decisions.
 Forrester has already been warning B2B leaders that AI search breaks click-based accountability because buyer research moves upstream into zero-click answer flows.
 Retail is now getting the same lesson with better transaction data.
 If the customer shows up later through branded search, direct visit, or app return, the original AI influence disappears unless you instrument for it.
 (Forrester, Forrester)